ricksoliveira/Semester_4_Exercises_Object_Oriented_Programming/README.md

-# Semestre_4_Exercicios
+# Semestre_4_Exercises
-Exercícios de Listas e tarefas desenvolvidos no 4º Semestre
+Exercises from lists and tasks developed in the 4th Semester

-Programação Orientada a Objetos em Java
+Object-oriented Programming in Java

-- Polimorfismo
+- Polymorphism
-- Heranças
+- Inheritances
-- Tratamento de erros
+- Exception handling
-- Classes Anônimas e Aninhadas
+- Anonymous and internal classes